showlab/VisorGPT/train/README.md

-The code is highly based one [TencentPretrain](https://github.com/Tencent/TencentPretrain).
+The code is highly based on [TencentPretrain](https://github.com/Tencent/TencentPretrain).